rednblkx/HomeKey-ESP32/docs/content/API/AppEventLoop.md

 4. **Check is_valid():** Before manually calling `reset()` on a handle, check `is_valid()` to avoid unnecessary operations.

-5. **Event Serialization:** Use consistent serialization methods (e.g., MessagePack, Protocol Buffers) when passing complex data structures through events.
+5. **Event Serialization:** Serialize complex payloads with alpaca (`alpaca::serialize` / `alpaca::deserialize`) before publishing and inside callbacks — this is the wire format every subscriber in the codebase expects.